 - You get more efficient and faster work on whatever native platform you choose.

 - Your app, when completed, will target the specific audience using the platform of your native app.

-When a developer uses tools like Sencha, PhoneGap, or Xamarin to create the app you want, this is what is identified as a cross platform application (app).
+When a developer uses tools like Sencha, PhoneGap, or Xamarin to create the app you want, this is what is identified as a cross-platform application (app).
 Such apps will work on more than a single platform.
-For instance, if you have a game you want created, you can have it created as a cross platform app thereby allowing users of Android and Apple devices to download and use the application.
+For instance, if you have a game you want to be created, you can have it created as a cross-platform app thereby allowing users of Android and Apple devices to download and use the application.

 - Business logic location is in a single place.

 - Code support is simplified.

 - Functionality testing is less expensive and simplified.

 - If you require a web application shell absent of alternative device integration, cross platforms are ideal.

 - The app is created/coded a single time instead of separate times for each platform.